azonicrider32-bit/studio/docs/APP_CODE_REFERENCE.md

   };
 }

-export const UploadAssetInputSchema = z.object({
+// Zod schema for validating asset uploads to the AI flow. export const UploadAssetInputSchema = z.object({
   userId: z.string().describe('The ID of the user uploading the asset.'),
   fileName: z.string().describe('The name of the file to be uploaded.'),